ATA Carnet's - A passport for goods

 What’s needed for the documentation?

-On an ATA Carnet, a lot more detail is needed for the documentation than on a commercial invoice, like:
+A lot more detail is needed compared to a commercial invoice, like:

 - Serial numbers for every item